SAP-archive/bayesian-network-builder/CONTRIBUTING.md

 /*
- * SPDX-FileCopyrightText: 2020 Giancarlo Frison <giancarlo.frison@sap.com>
- *
+ * SPDX-FileCopyrightText: SAP SE or an SAP affiliate company and bayesian-network-builder contributors *
  * SPDX-License-Identifier: Apache-2.0
  */